seeker_ii

 Transport control for the Whimsical Raps W/ module in tape mode with a particular focus on Frippertronics/buffer manipulation.
 Designed to act as a looper for foley or as a decaying delay.

-I think this is such a cool module (the W/Synth used in Motif mode is amazing) and I shimmed in a bunch of convenience methods so you can focus on sound design rather than config.
+I think this is such a cool module (the W/Synth used in Music mode is amazing) and I shimmed in a bunch of convenience methods so you can focus on sound design rather than config.

 Quickstart: Hold Frippertronics (2C) to mark loop start and begin recording.
 Perform, then press again to close the loop—playback engages automatically.
 Set Buffer Decay (2D) to control how quickly layers fade.
 Long-press Frippertronics to clear and start over.